neojato/coinbase-lib/README.md

 ## Connecting to the Coinbase API
 In order to get the cryptocurrency information from Coinbase, you will need to supply your `API Key` and `API Secret` tokens in order to interface with this library.
 Head on over to the API Settings page at [Coinbase.com](https://www.coinbase.com/settings/api) (this link should take you straight there) to get started.
-* Click the "New API Key" button
+* Click the "+ New API Key" button
 * Under Accounts, select "All" or whichever specific Accounts you wish to enable
 * Under Permissions, select all of the permissions needed for your script.
-  * Typically basic read access is suffecient for a reporting app, for example:
+  * Typically, basic read access is suffecient for a reporting app, for example:
     * `wallet.accounts.read`
     * `wallet.transactions.read`
     * `wallet.buys.read`